-Stock of deep-sea redfish in the Barents Sea (Sebastes mentella)
+Stock of beaked redfish in the Barents Sea (Sebastes mentella)

-The stock of deep-sea redfish is on the upswing.
-While recruitment to the stock was weak from 1996 to 2004, it has since picked up.
+The stock of beaked redfish has a positive development.
+Recruitment to the stock was weak from 1996 to 2004, but has been clearly strengthened since then.

 What is being monitored?

-Cite these dataInstitute of Marine Research (2019).
-Stock of deep-sea redfish in the Barents Sea.
+Cite these dataInstitute of Marine Research (2022).
+Stock of beaked redfish in the Barents Sea.
 Environmental monitoring of Svalbard and Jan Mayen (MOSJ).
 URL: http://www.mosj.no/en/fauna/marine/deep-sea-redfish.html

 An improved model for estimating population size has begun to be formally used for the first time after being approved by the ICES in 2012.
-A lack of coverage of the beaked redfish’s geographical spread and weaknesses in the expedition programme somewhat reduce the quality of the data used in the model.
+A lack of coverage of the beaked redfish’s geographical spread in the Norwegian Sea and weaknesses in the expedition program somewhat reduces the quality of the data used in the model.
+It is desirable that the surveillance cruise in the Norwegian Sea again becomes an international cruise with greater coverage.

 Reference level and action level